The BC Endurance Community

 Our Members

-BC Endurance accommodates athletes from a range of experience levels, but we specialize in training beginners of all abilities, from the slowest to the fastest.
+BC Endurance accommodates athletes from a range of experience levels, but we specialize in training beginners of all abilities, from the slowest to the fastest, without illness or injury.

 Our Founder

 In the late 1970s, distance running was booming in Hawai‘i.
 Clarke saw a market for his skills and decided to coach runners for a living.
-He created a marathon training program and asked a friend to promote it for him.
+He created the first paid marathon training program in Honolulu and asked a friend to promote it for him.
 They had seven paying athletes on the team in late 1979.

 By the mid-1980s, Clarke had added a beginner triathlon training to his yearly program offerings.
-The tri training and a trail training (added in 1996) were staples until the Covid-19 pandemic hit in 2020.
-Meanwhile, BC’s annual enrollment had grown to more than 150 athletes.
+The tri training and a trail training (added in 1996) were staples and BC’s annual enrollment grew to more than 150 athletes until the Covid Pandemic prompted Clarke to re-envision his program.

 Clarke is an organizer.
 His programs have evolved from year to year as new and better ways of training athletes became apparent.
 The current training and education program is an outgrowth of the constant innovations introduced during a 45-year career.